 Chihuahua

 Chihuahuas are small-sized dogs known for their spunky personalities.
 They typically weigh between 2 to 6 pounds and stand about 5 to 8 inches tall.
 Despite their size, they are often fearless and confident.
 Chihuahuas are energetic and require regular exercise to keep them happy and healthy.
-It's important to note that they may be more prone to dental issues due to their small mouths.
+It's important to note that they may be prone to dental issues because of their small mouths.

 Dachshund